rancher/windows/docs/active-directory/group-managed-service-accounts/05-gmsa-outside-the-domain.md

 ### CCG.exe: Windows Container Credential Guard Server

-`ccg.exe` is an executable included on Windows operating systems.
+`ccg.exe` is an executable included on Windows operating systems, introduced in Windows 2019.
 As its name implies, it is responsible for handling credentials for containerized applications.
 It plays a critical role in the gMSA authentication process.
 The chain of operations when using the `ccg.exe` server is as follows ([Source](https://learn.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/manage-serviceaccounts#gmsa-architecture-and-improvements))

 1. `ccg.exe` is started by passing a Credential Spec file to the executable